pywharf/private-pypi/README.md

 ##### `POST /initialize`

 Submit configuration and (re-)initialize the server.
-WIth this API, user can change the package repository configuration on-the-fly.
+User can change the package repository configuration on-the-fly with this API.

 ```shell
 # POST the file content.